-Crohn’s disease with seronegative enteropathic arthritis, extraintestinal manifestations of pyoderma gangrenosum, and osteoporosis.
+Crohn’s disease, seronegative enteropathic arthritis (spondyloarthritis), ankylosing spondylitis, as well as extraintestinal manifestations of pyoderma gangrenosum, fibromyalgia, and osteoporosis.

 WHAT MEDICATIONS HAVE YOU TRIED?

-I’ve been on and off of Prednisone ever since diagnosis — generally at 40 to 60 milligrams during really bad points, and then at 10 or below for maintenance.
+I was on and off of prednisone ever since diagnosis — generally at 40 to 60 milligrams during really bad points, and then at 10 or below for maintenance.
 That was really the only thing that held me over.